dustin/go-aprs/README.md

 Please replace `CALLSIGN-4` with your callsign and `12345` with your passcode.
 `r/10.5/10.5/500` is APRS filter expression: latitude, longitude, radius (km).
+Body structure contains latitude, longitude and symbol used to create APRS frame.

 ```go